 One year.
 A sample of people taking pictures, not identifying as professionals, who started sharing their photography on social media at least once a week (not only on vacation, for example) were tracked.

 The improvement in picture quality after a short period of time was dramatic.
 Most became careful for the first time, eyes opened, interested in a more serious level of picture production.

 That wasn’t the surprise.

-The surprise is that, within a year, It isn’t easy to tell the difference between the work of those who identify as professionals, and anyone who has started taking photography seriously.
+The surprise was that within a year it was difficult to tell the difference between the work of those who identify as professionals, and everyone else.

-Unless you define quality as “the amount of money spent on equipment”, the wedding pictures taken and edited by brothers and friends, strangers on the street passing by– were as beautiful (or not, but in equal amounts) as those taken by the hired professionals.
+Unless you define quality as amount of money spent on equipment, the wedding pictures taken and edited by brothers, in-laws, friends, strangers passing by on the street, were indistinguishable from those taken by the hired professionals.

 Afterwards, looking at mountains of pictures, no one had any idea who took what.